NomMer: Nominate Synergistic Context in Vision Transformer for Visual Recognition: Conclusion

 \section{Conclusion}

 In this work, we introduced a novel vision transformer architecture solving visual recognition tasks by nominating synergistic context.
-Extensive experiments on image classification task as well as dense prediction tasks demonstrated its superiority over state-of-the-arts.
+Extensive experiments on image classification and dense prediction tasks demonstrated its superiority over state-of-the-arts.
 The visualization of the nomination maps learned by our method can also provide an empirical guidance for the design of architecture, which will be further explored in our future work.

 \begin{appendices}